ukabuye/DataMgtPlan/README.md

 ## Accessing the Data Management Plan

-To access the detailed Data Management Plan, please refer to the `Usamah_DMP.pdf` or `Usamah_DMP.docx` files in this repository.
+To access the detailed Data Management Plan, please refer to the `Usamah_DMP.pdf` file in this repository.